 He reported that all meters had been installed, except for one four-inch meter.

 Mitch reported that he is having difficulty receiving a response from ADT, so he can finish the project.
 Supervisor Jensen volunteered to contact them and illicit a response.

 This item was added to the Agenda to discuss building security concerning mosquito operations that require non-licensed water plant personnel access into the building, so they can get out the spray trailer to spray for mosquitos.
 A plan was presented to purchase a shipping container, and place it in a secure location outside the fenced plant area.
 District Manager Teague will investigate the security concerns in the area.

 On MOTION by Supervisor Jensen, seconded by Supervisor Leishear, with all in favor, the Board approved the purchase of a shipping container, and its placement in a secure location outside the fenced plant area, not to exceed $6,500.

 Engineer Schmitt presented his report and explained the history of Port of the Islands development.
 The following items were discussed and action taken:

 A. Stella Maris North Cul-de-Sac Drainage/Asphalt Update

-On MOTION by Supervisor Leishear, seconded by Vice Chair Holloway, with all in favor, the Board approved acquiring bids and hastily replacing all asphalt in the roadway and the cul-de-sac of Stella Maris North, with a valley gutter for handling stormwater.
+On MOTION by Supervisor Leishear, seconded by Vice Chair Holloway, with all in favor, the Board approved acquiring bids and hastily replacing all asphalt in the roadway and the cul-de-sac of Stella Maris North, including a valley gutter for handling stormwater.